Emil1483/web-rtc-test/README.md

 The robot sends its data **once**; the server makes the copies.
 So one viewer or fifty, the robot's workload is the same.

+The forwarding engine on the server is **mediasoup**, a purpose-built SFU library.
+(An earlier version of this project used a hand-rolled forwarder on top of `werift`; see the git history for that design and why it was replaced.)

 ---

 ## Vocabulary (plain language)